 What is the cost?

 Earlobe repair is considered a cosmetic procedure and is not covered by insurance.
 However, our prices are extremely reasonable.
-Call for a complimentary consultation with our Medical Assistants to discuss your options.
+Call for a consultation with our Medical Assistants to discuss your options.

 What about floppy earlobes?